 Total Equity, net of CTA US$151,706,000

 The sale of CEG and CEG-Rio will generate a pre-tax accounting loss of approximately US$28.8 million.
-At the time of the initial purchase of CEG and CEG-Rio by Enron and its Spanish partners, Gas Natural, Iberdrola and Pluspetrol (the “Spanish Parties”) in July 1997, the Brazilian Real exchange rate was R$1.08 per US$1.
+At the time of the initial purchase of CEG and CEG-Rio by Enron and its Spanish partners, Gas Natural, Iberdrola and Pluspetrol (the “Spanish Parties”) in July 1997, the Brazilian Real/U.S. Dollar exchange rate was R$1.08 per US$1.
 Since that time, there has been a significant devaluation (approximately 83%) and the Brazilian Real exchange rate is currently R$1.975 per US$1.
-This devaluation has had a negative impact on the value and financial performance of both CEG and CEG-Rio in US dollar terms.
+This devaluation has had a negative impact on the value and financial performance of both CEG and CEG-Rio in US Dollar terms.

-As part of the transaction Petrobras has committed at the closing to relinquish its rights of first refusal over Enron’s shares in the Gaspart Gas LDCs as well as its commitment to not interfere in Enron’s process regarding the Gaspart companies (the “Gaspart Waiver”).
+As part of the transaction Petrobras has committed at the closing to relinquish its rights of first refusal over Enron’s shares in the seven Gaspart Gas LDCs as well as its commitment to not interfere in Enron’s process regarding the Gaspart companies (the “Gaspart Waiver”).
 CS First Boston has provided an opinion that indicates a value range of US$40 to 60 million for the relinquishment of these rights.

-DEAL DESCRIPTION
+DEAL CONDITIONS

-Enron is selling 100% of Enron International Brazil 1997 Ltd. (“EIB”) and Enron International Brazil Gas Holdings Ltd. (“EIBGH”), each being Cayman Islands companies and owning together, through various holding companies, the interests described below:

-Enron owns a 45% interest in the control group of CEG, with Gas Natural SDG S.A. (“Gas Natural”) having 33.5%, Iberdrola Investimentos Unipessoal Ltda. (“Iberdrola”) 17.5% and Pluspetrol Energy Sociedad Anonima (“Pluspetrol”) 4%.
-In turn, the control group holds a 56.41% interest in CEG resulting in a net Enron ownership interest in CEG of 25.38%.
-BNDES Participacoes S.A. holds 34.55% and other investors own 9.04% (mostly Brazilian Pension Funds), and they are not part of the control group.

-Additionally, Enron owns a 45% interest in the control group of CEG-Rio, with Gas Natural, Iberdrola and Pluspetrol holding the same participation percentages in the control group of CEG-Rio as in CEG.
-The control group holds a 75% interest in CEG-Rio, giving Enron a net ownership interest in CEG-Rio of 33.75%.
-Petrobras Distribuidora S.A. (“BR”) holds the remaining 25% interest in CEG-Rio and Petrobras is not currently part of the control group.

-Enron has been conducting an auction process for the sale of all 9 of its Brazilian Gas LDCs (CEG, CEG-Rio, and the 7 Gaspart Gas LDCs).
-As part of this process, Enron has been approached by Petrobras with a request to purchase only CEG and CEG-Rio.
-The agreement with Petrobras includes, however, their commitment to grant at closing the Gaspart Waiver.